hlu109/debt_collection_doc_scraping/README.md

 ### Function calls
 The ```demo.ipynb``` is a jupyter notebook with an example of how to use this code.
 The two main functions in this repo are ```extract_all_addresses(input_csv_path, file_dir, output_csv_path)``` and ```extract_all_init_demands(input_csv_path, file_dir, output_csv_path)```.
 To call either of them, simply pass
-* the path to the original csv containing all the case numbers you want to extract information for
+* the path to the input csv.
+  * This is a file where each row represents a separate legal file in a particular case (e.g. civil case cover sheet, complaint).
+It should contain two columns of interest:
+    * `case_number`, containing the case identifier
+    * `Document`, containing the description of the document type (e.g. "Civil Case Cover Sheet", "Complaint")
 * the path to the folder containing all the actual pdf documents
 * the path of a new output csv.